comrob/cpgim/README.md

 ### Experimental Setup
 We run the experiment where the simulated robot learns multiple internal models, which provides the robot with appropriate control.
-During the experiment the robot experiences leg damage, which must the controller compensate.
+During the experiment the robot experiences leg damage, which the controller must learn to compensate.

 ### Running the experiment
 First we prepare the simulated environment: